pmean/build-website/text/05/ReweightingData.md

 > 283\*0.66 + 242\*0.15 + 260\*0.19 = 272

 Nebraska benefits because a higher weight (0.87) is placed on the race that scored highest in both states.
-What would happen to Nebraska\'s and New Jersey\'s scores if the demographic mix was changed to the overall percentages in the U.S. (69% white, 16% black, and 15% other non-white)?
+What would happen to Nebraska's and New Jersey's scores if the demographic mix was changed to the overall percentages in the U.S. (69% white, 16% black, and 15% other non-white)?

 Here are the re-weighted calculations for Nebraska